rainmeter/rainmeter-plugin-sdk/README.md

 The Rainmeter plugin software development kit contains the necessary tools and examples to build plugins in C/C++ and C#.
-Note that plugins built with the SDK require Rainmeter 2.3 beta or higher.
+Note that plugins built with the SDK require Rainmeter 4.5 or higher.

 **Download:**